Last Updated on

 Now even hotter with overalls on, we inched toward the steep side of the volcano, and peeked over the edge while our sprightly Canadian guide explained how not to fall to avoid breaking bones or getting wounded.
 He also made clear that no-one stands up on the way down, despite all posters in town showing a sporty snowboarder girl mastering the volcano this way.
 Relieved at this, we lined up to go down, the bravest in the group going first of course.

 “You want a push?” our guide asked in all seriousness.
 After nervous laughter and a ‘no thanks’, the first guy pushed off down the volcano, then the next, and the next.
-We were getting hotter and hotter in our space suits and couldn’t very well stay here all day, so finally it was time for us to go down.
+We were getting hotter and hotter in our space suits and couldn’t very well stay here all day, so finally it was time for us to go down and to tick “volcano boarding in Nicaragua” off our non-existent bucket list.

 After all the build-up, the actual ride was anti-climactic.
 At times I sped nearly out of control down the steep hill, but the lava rocks were actually much softer than expected, which caused my board to sink deep into them, inevitably slowing the board down.
 At one point I was practically running, digging my heels in trying to go faster.
 With my protective gear, my suit, and the massive mound of lava, the entire experience felt like being on a different planet entirely.
-Joining the others at the bottom, there was no cheering, mostly shoulder shrugging.
+Joining the others at the bottom, there was no cheering, mostly shoulder shrugging.“So, that was it?” remarked one of the girls sarcastically as we rushed to get out of our space suits.

 We made it up the loose lava gravel, again, with our boards, again, put on the suits, again, and the gloves and glasses, again.
 This time, however, when asked if we wanted a push, I believe each and every one us answered with a determined, ‘Yes, please’!